HangarMC/Hangar/README.md

 # Hangar - Papers upcoming Plugin Repository

+## THIS IS THE OLD CODE, PRE NUXT REWRITE

 This is the repository for Hangar, a plugin repository used for paper plugins and similar pieces of software.

 Hangar is a "fork" of [Ore](https://github.com/SpongePowered/Ore), created by the Sponge project,